Land Clearing Services

 In Dodge County, Georgia, clearing one acre of lightly wooded land typically takes one to two days with the right equipment.
 Heavily wooded land with large hardwoods or dense pine stands can take two to four days per acre.
 Forestry mulching generally moves faster than traditional clearing because vegetation is processed in place.
 Wet soil, steep terrain, or limited site access can extend the timeline on any Dodge County property — which is why the on-site assessment includes a realistic timeline estimate.

-Get a Free Land Clearing Quote
+Ready to Get a Free Quote?